tjeastmond/grunt-html-to-js/README.md

 > Converts html templates to JavaScript

+** THIS IS A FORK OF A FORK!**

-This is a fork of the [html2js repo](https://github.com/karlgoldstein/grunt-html2js), the original grunt task converts html to angular modules.
+This is a fork of the [grunt-html-convert repo](https://github.com/soundstep/grunt-html-convert), the original grunt task converts html to angular modules.
 This fork convert html to vanilla javascript.

 ## Getting Started
 This plugin requires Grunt `~0.4.0`